Lotud: History

 From the available written historical sources, the Tuaran area is likely to be among the oldest centers of civilization in Sabah due to its rich history and advanced civilization.
-The word "tawaran" in the Dusun language means "corn", while other Dusun dialects use the term "luong" for corn.
-The earliest record of the term "Tawaran" appears in the written records of the Persian explorer ibn Rosteh who wrote a journal of his trip to Southeast Asia in 903 AD, where he said that there was a famous trading city called "Tawaran".
+The word tawaran in the Dusun language means "corn", while other Dusun dialects use the term luong for corn.
+The earliest record of the term "Tawaran" appears in the written records of the Persian explorer ibn Rustah who wrote a journal of his trip to Southeast Asia in 903 AD, in which he says that there is a famous trading city called "Tawaran".
 Tawaran (now Tuaran) in this year was controlled by Srivijaya in its attempt to control it, being the city that produced the best camphor in the world.

-Previously, some sources suggest that Tawaran was conquered by a Tang Dynasty military unit during the reign of Emperor Dezong, in China's attempt to control the city that produced the best camphor in the world.
-However, the colony of the Chinese military unit was expelled by the local government forces, before Tawaran was conquered again, this time by Srivijaya forces, during the reign of Maharaja Balaputra, before finally the Srivijaya forces were also removed from Tawaran.
+Some sources suggest that Tawaran was conquered by a Tang Dynasty military unit during the reign of Emperor Dezong, in its attempt to control the city that produced the best camphor in the world.
+However, the colony of the Chinese military unit was expelled by the local government forces, before Tawaran was conquered again, this time by Srivijaya forces, during the reign of Maharaja Balaputra, before the Srivijaya forces also were finally removed from Tawaran.